makohda/IDRC_first_step_course_2018/README.md

 double click it to expand. you will find IGV_2.4.13 directory.
 To start up IGV, type
 `$ sh IGV_2.4.13/igv.sh`
 Java language will run IGV program.
 We will use IGV after sequece data alignment.

-memo_to_me:ここに1kg v37のことを追記
+You also need to download the specific version of reference human genome (Human 1kg, b37 + decoy), it can be found in Menu bar "Genomes > Load Genome From Server"

+#### 1kg? b37? decoy?
+1kg means 1000 genome project.
+b37 is a version of human genome (build 37), which is provided by Genome Reference Consortium https://www.ncbi.nlm.nih.gov/grc
+The decoy genome, starting point is here http://www.cureffi.org/2013/02/01/the-decoy-genome/

-### Download demo data and reference genome sequence files for first analysis
+## Download demo data and reference genome sequence files for first analysis
 I prepared small data which aquired from public sequence database.
 It's already modified to contain chromosome 1 reads.
 File size are 54M and 55M.
 `$ wget -c https://www.dropbox.com/s/eg8k4xmmw23nfnq/DRR006760_chr1_1.fastq.gz`
 `$ wget -c https://www.dropbox.com/s/b4awju0mkt8q3bn/DRR006760_chr1_2.fastq.gz`